camunda/camunda-docs/docs/components/tasklist/userguide/starting-processes.md

 #### Process Configuration and Deployment

 To enable the public exposure of a process, the first step involves configuring it to be initiated via a form.
-This configuration is performed during the process design phase using the [Web-Modeler](docs/components/modeler/web-modeler/start-public-process.md).
+This configuration is performed during the process design phase using [Web Modeler](/docs/components/modeler/web-modeler/advanced-modeling/publish-public-processes.md).

 #### Accessing and Submitting the Form